CentreForDigitalHumanities/I-analyzer/documentation/Frontend-deep-routing-and-state-management.md

 To handle route synchronisation, models can extend the [`StoreSync` class](/frontend/src/app/store/store-sync.ts.ts).
 Objects in this class connect to a `Store` that will keep track of their parameters.

 A "store" is essentially an abstraction for "a place that stores information".
 The query parameters in the route are a type of store, but an object in memory can also function as a store.
 Different types of stores are explained in in more detail below.
-As an abstract concept, it has two important properties:
+As an abstract concept, it has a few important properties:

 - It is a [key-value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database).
 A model will always work with specific keys in the store, and ignore everything else.
 - Multiple models can be connected to the same store, allowing each model to store some information in it.
 This describes the behaviour we want to implement: multiple parts of the application synchronising their state with the route parameters.
+- Because the store construction is primarily designed for route parameters, the *values* in the store are typically short and simple.
+They're parameters, not data.
+This isn't enforced on a technical level, but it's useful in understanding how stores are used.

 If two models connect to the same store but their parameters do not overlap, they will act independently.
 If their parameters overlap, the state of those parameters will be synchronised between the models.